Skip to the main content

 Definitions

-Dating Violence is defined as violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
-The existence of such a relationship shall be determined based on the reporting party’s statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
+Dating Violence: Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.

-Domestic Violence is defined as a felony or misdemeanor crime of violence committed:
+Domestic Violence: Defined as a felony or misdemeanor crime of violence committed:

 • By a current or former spouse or intimate partner of the victim